onthegomap/planetiler/planetiler-custommap/README.md

 accompanying [JSON schema](planetiler.schema.json) describe the required format and available options.
 See the [samples](src/main/resources/samples) directory for working examples.

-NOTE: The configuration schema is under active development so the format may change between releases.
-Only a subset of the Java API is currently exposed so for more complex schemas you can switch to the Java API (see the [examples project](../planetiler-examples)).
+:construction: The configuration schema is under active development so the format may change between releases.
+Only a subset of the Java API is currently exposed so for more complex schemas you should switch to the Java API (see the [examples project](../planetiler-examples)).
 Feedback is welcome to help shape the final product!

 ## Root